justingreerbbi/X-Buddy-Location-Display/README.md

 ## How it works

 - The content script runs on your timeline.
 - Uses background windows to fetch the information which is then passed back to the main window.
+It is also important to note that a new window will open to load the data and then will close.
 - The timeline updates and the results are stored for faster loading in the future.

 ## Notes